raganwald/raganwald.github.com/_posts/2017-01-12-quadtrees-time-space-life.md

 ---

 So far, we've talked about quadtrees storing image information.
 This was nice because algorithms like rotate are very visual.
-But images aren't the only thing we can represent with a hashtree, and don't often benefit from repeated operations.
+But images aren't the only thing we can represent with a quadtree, and don't often benefit from repeated operations.

 But let's look at `averagedPixel` one more time: